yashasvigirdhar/WebCrawler/README.md

     - Currently, we just need to print the web page we are crawling with all the links on it.
       There could be further use cases where we'd want to do something different with those links.
       The design should be extensible enough to accommodate that.

+- **Testability**

+    - This is taken care by careful division of responsibility among different components (see below design) and making sure there's no unnecessary coupling between them.

 ### Design